gottfried-github/htmlat-rich/readme.md

     }}
 }}
 ```
-It uses `emmet` to parse the selectors, with the limitations, outlined below.
+It uses `emmet` to parse the selectors, with the limitations, outlined in the section below.

 ## What it doesn't do
 1. It will ignore any descendants, specified by the selector: `div#address-container>span#address` won't generate the span with it's attributes: it only will generate the div with it's attributes.